Chapter 11. Traces, Spans, and Structured Events¶

 - tenant and principal context;

-An event should answer not "what should I write in a log line?" but "what will we need to analyze later as data?"
+An event should answer not "what should I write in a log line?" but "what will we need later as machine-readable evidence?"

-If observability collapses into model response time only, the team gets a very distorted picture.
+If observability collapses into model response time only, the team gets a distorted picture.

 - retrieval starts returning noise;